mcpride/MassTransit.Integration.Composition/README.md

 ## Example: Usage with MEF

-* Let your consumer or saga export the "IConsumer" contract name and its concrete contract type by using the "ExportConsumer" attribute.
+* Let your consumer or saga export the "IConsumer" contract name and its concrete contract type as metadata by using the "ExportConsumer" attribute.
 Also set the creation policy:

 ```C#

 [ExportConsumer(typeof(CustomerEventHandler))]
 [PartCreationPolicy(CreationPolicy.NonShared)]
 public class CustomerEventHandler : IEventHandler,